Ladies! 3 Reasons dating is difficult when men are, too

 Many women don’t feel truly safe with men

-Women do not feel safe with a man who lacks moral integrity.
-He is arrogant, aggressive, and non-committal.
+Women do not feel safe with men who lack moral integrity on both sides of the extreme.
+On one side, he is arrogant, aggressive, hyper-sensitive, overtly sexual, and non-committal, while lacking self-accountability, introspection and self-restraint.
 This is the guy who truly couldn’t care less about how he makes you feel, nor does he have your best interest in mind or at heart.
-He idolizes his freedoms and ego, alongside his superior complex.
-He can be flaky, controlling, condescening (judgemental), possessive/jealous, argumentative or conflict-avoidant, and numb to his own feelings and emotions (insensitive).
-Yet he can also be hyper-sensitive (either by overreacting or withdrawing emotionally).
-He lacks emotional strength and deeply struggles with intimacy and vulnerability.
-Because, to him, that is a sign of “weakness”.
+He idolizes his pride and freedoms alongside supremacy.
+He can be flaky, controlling, condescending (judgmental), possessive/jealous, argumentative or conflict-avoidant, and numb to his own feelings and emotions.
+He lacks real emotional maturity and mental strength as well as deeply struggles with intimacy and vulnerability.
+Because, to him, that is a sign of “weakness” or inferiority.

-Women, in their masculine or wounded feminine, clash with this type of man because, as many women would say, he is looking for a submissive/weak target he can “dominate” (make as his inferior) that will “make him a sandwich”.
+Many women clash with this type of man because, as many would say, he is looking for a submissive/weak target he can “dominate” (to make as his inferior) that essentially exists to “make him a sandwich”.
+To these men, women are often depicted and treated as property or subservient.

-Women also do not feel safe with a man who is passive (Flash the sloth).
-He is insecure, unassertive, unstable, passive-aggressive, and hyper-sensitive (or avoidant when it comes to big or negative emotions).
-This is the guy who also lacks emotional strength, direction, and motivation, and is usually in need of “saving” or rescuing.
+Women also do not feel safe with a man on the other side of the extreme who is like Flash the sloth.
+He is insecure, unassertive, unstable, extremely passive or passive-aggressive, and hyper-sensitive (or avoidant when it comes to feelings and big emotions).
+This is the guy who also lacks real emotional maturity, direction, and motivation, who operates in a way that says he expects to be carried and typically seeks a partner who will accept taking on the default load (responsibility).

 • Being expressive (of thoughts, feelings, and emotions)